How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 6. the system is mounted using couplings, and then the angle of inclination of the pipes towards the water collectors is checked;

-9. on top, you can lay turf or sow herbaceous plants;
+9. you can lay turf on top or sow herbaceous plants;

 • The exact depth of the pipeline, its diameter and type are calculated.
-At this stage, you will also need the help of specialists.
+At this stage you will also need the help of specialists.

-Common Mistakes
+Common mistakes

 Maintenance